-The LSN Network Study
+The LSN Network Study (ancillary study)

-Principal investigator: Theo van Tilburg
+Contact: Theo van Tilburg

-As a part of the "Living arrangements and social networks of older adults" reserach program, 673 of the respondents of the Main Study participated in a Network Study.
-This study, a so-called multi-actor study, was constituted as the data collection of a research program into "Reciprocity of social support in the network of personal relationships of older adults".
+As a part of the “Living arrangements and social networks of older adults” research program, 673 of the respondents of the Main Study participated in a Network Study.
+This study, a so-called multi-actor study, was constituted as the data collection of a research program into “Reciprocity of social support in the network of personal relationships of older adults”.

 The aim of the Network Study is to collect more data about the features of the networks of older adults, and to conduct research into changes in the characteristics and the functions of the network.
 Three differences between the Network Study and the Main Study are striking.
 First, the questionnaire of the Network Study is more detailed about the supportive exchanges between older adults and their network members and about other characteristics of their relationships.
 Second, the Network Study focusses on changes in a fixed selected part of the network, while the LSN Main Study and the successive LASA survey focus on a changing personal network.
 Third, (a selection of the) network members participated in the Network Study as respondents.
 Although the network is still ego-centric, adding information obtained from network members makes it possible to analyze the structural features of a “full” personal network, in addition to structural characteristics like the network size that can be assessed from “star” networks.